 – National Geographic launched a new show they’re calling “Bachelors Abroad”.
-It follows men who are going on tours with A Foreign Affair.
-You don’t need to watch it – that’s why I’m here.
+It follows men who are going on tours to find romance overseas.

 I’ve been involved in media for a number of years now.
 Following the launch of my book I was on 42 radio programs.
 We were on The TODAY Show with Matt Lauer.
 We had a cable show feature our family.
-The same themes continue to come up – it’s how the media likes to portray us – AND THEY’RE WRONG!
+The same themes continue to come up – it’s how the media likes to portray us – and they’re wrong in most every instance.

 Like clockwork you can expect that those in the media who have a distaste for our industry will see global romance through the following lens . . .

 - Men are often displayed as bitter toward women in their own country as the reason they look overseas